Trump extends China tariff deadline, cites progress in talks

 The world's two biggest economies have been locked in a conflict over U.S. allegations that China steals technology and forces foreign companies to hand over trade secrets in an aggressive push to challenge American technological dominance.

 The two counties have slapped import taxes on hundreds of billions of dollars of each other's goods.
-The conflict has shaken financial markets and clouded the outlook for the global economy, putting pressure on Trump and Xi to reach a deal.
+The conflict has unnerved investors and clouded the outlook for the global economy, putting pressure on Trump and Xi to reach a deal.

 "Trump clearly wants a deal and so do the Chinese, which certainly raises the probability that the two sides will come to some sort of negotiated agreement, even if it is a partial one, in the coming weeks," said Cornell University economist Eswar Prasad, former head of the International Monetary Fund's China division.

+On Twitter, Trump said the two sides had made headway on issues including protection of trade secrets, forced technology transfer and U.S. agricultural sales to China.
+But the administration did not immediately provide details.

-But business groups and lawmakers in Congress want to see a comprehensive deal that forces the Chinese to change their behavior and can be enforced.
+Business groups and lawmakers in Congress want to see a comprehensive deal that forces the Chinese to change their behavior and that can be enforced.
+The U.S. has accused China of failing to meet past commitments to reform its economic policies.

+"Encouraging news from @POTUS that progress is being made in a trade deal with China.
+Hopefully this leads to an agreement that stops China's theft of US intellectual property and avoids a full blown trade war," tweeted Republican Sen. Pat Toomey of Pennsylvania

+But critics worry that the president has given up leverage.
+"They now have lost the advantage of a deadline," said Philip Levy, a senior fellow at the Chicago Council on Global Affairs and a White House economist under President George W. Bush, adding that "I see the odds tilting" in China's favor.